Safety First.

 Daniel Ray Norris

 I was born and live in Wilmington, NC with my wife Mary and son Jack.
-I teach Biology at CFCC full time and I design and publish books when I am not making knives.
+I teach Biology at Cape Fear Community College full time and I design and publish books when I am not making knives or napping with my cat Roscoe.

 My jobs and life find me at the computer a lot.
 Knife making has let me work with my hands in a therapeutic way.
 I have seen some blood, scars and deep gouges.
 And epoxy! - God have mercy the epoxy (and dust) gets everywhere.
 I do have to say it is a completely dirty endeavor.
 I have never been so dirty all the time!
 My hands and finger nails are always grubby and grungy looking.
 But it's been worth it.
 And it's been fun.
 I'm just a third grader in the hierarchy of knife making.
 My advice: Get off the computer or the phone and make something with your hands.